ISTESRMNCR/CODE-CAMP-2020/content/finalist/Constant Variable/index.md

 ---
-type: finalist
+type: "finalist"
 title: Constant Variables
-name: Constant Variables
+name: "Constant Variables"
-description: Helping students in developing knowledge
+description: "Helping students in developing knowledge"
-Team-Quote: In it to win it
+Team-Quote: "In it to win it"
-Application_Type: website
+Application_Type: "website"
 ---

 we are a group of students helping all other students remember stuff for a longer period of time